pachyderm/pachyderm/doc/deployment/aws_cloudfront.md

 # AWS Cloudfront

-For a production installation we recommend using cloudfront.

-To deploy a production ready AWS cluster:
+To deploy a production ready AWS cluster with CloudFront

 1) Follow the instructions for a normal AWS deployment